polytronicgr/smartift-client/README.md

-# Smart Investment Fund Token - Windows GUI
+# Smart Investment Fund Token - Windows Client
 The Windows GUI for SIFT provides an easy way to keep on top of your SIFT portfolio.
 You can, of course, manage your SIFT transactions directly through the ethereum blockchain but this Windows GUI provides an easier way.

 During the ICO this client provides a simple one-click way to exchange your ether balance for SIFT.
-You just need to make sure geth is running and then run our application.
+You just need to make sure that Geth or your Mist wallet is running with IPC enabled and then run our application.

-Once the ICO is over you will be able to see the value to the fund change over time, trade SIFT with others and use the SIFT marketpalce as well as view audit details that are embedded in the blockchain.
+You can view full step-by-step instructions on how to install SIFT at http://SmartIFT.com/sift-win

+# Support
+If you have any problems using the SIFT Windows Client you can either e-mail support@smartift.com or raise a defect in Github where we will attempt to resolve your problem.